matejMartinc/SEKE_keyword_extraction/README.md

-# Code for experiments conducted in the paper 'SEKE: SEKE: Specialised Experts for Keyword Extraction #
+# Code for experiments conducted in the paper 'SEKE: Specialised Experts for Keyword Extraction' #

 ## Installation, documentation ##